sguox002/leetcode/leetcode-all.md

 ->>

 ### binary search
+<<-1283	Find the Smallest Divisor Given a Threshold    		48.9%	Medium
+min divisor, sum(A/divisor)<=threshold.
+binary search.
+->>

+<<-1300	Sum of Mutated Array Closest to Target    		43.5%	Medium
+given an array and find the min value so that we change all value>it to value.
+The sum is closest to target. binary search: find the min value and then check if left or left-1 will get less distance.
+->>

+<<-1351	Count Negative Numbers in a Sorted Matrix    		76.0%	Easy
+brutal force or binary search.
+->>

 <<-1482	Minimum Number of Days to Make m Bouquets    		48.8%	Medium
 n flowers and given bloomday, to make one bouquests, you need k adjacent flowers. we need make m bounquest, find the earliest day
 -binary search.